 The media coverage and public pressure generated by Coalition members has resulted in real change.
 In December of 2009, the US Department of Justice, the US EPA, NYS DEC and US Coast Guard raided Tonawanda Coke with a federal search warrant.

-Today, the Coalition organizes several communities around environmental health and justice issues.
-The Coalition makes Western New York a healthier and greener place to live by running campaigns against institutions that perpetuate environmental injustice, developing grassroots leadership and creating an evidence base that communities can use to advocate with.
-The Coalition continues to work in Tonawanda.
-The Coalition is currently addressing the asthma epidemic on the lower west side of Buffalo by advocating for public policy that will reduce the neighborhood’s exposure to diesel truck emissions.
-The Coalition also works with residents in the Blackrock neighborhood of Buffalo advocating for an effective, community-led emergency response plan when there are industrial chemical fires.
+Today, Clean Air organizes several communities around environmental health and justice issues.
+Clean Air makes Western New York a healthier and greener place to live by running campaigns against institutions that perpetuate environmental injustice, developing grassroots leadership and creating an evidence base that communities can use to advocate with.